kintonedevnet/SAMPLE-Date-input-button-Plug-in/README.md

 2. Make changes to files under /src
 3. Repackage the plug-in by:
  i.
 Zipping the manifest.json file, css directory, html directory, image directory and js directory into one zip file.
  ii.
-Drag and dropiing the file into the [kintone plug-in packer](https://kintone.github.io/plugin-packer/).
+Drag and dropping the file into the [kintone plug-in packer](https://kintone.github.io/plugin-packer/).